-Accounting firms shouldn't think that there isn't a cost to a merger that doesn't happen -- or worse, one that falls apart -- lawyer and M&A expert Steven Berger told attendees at Accounting Today's 3rd Annual Growth & Profitability Summit, which took place Oct.
-28-30 in Boca Raton, Fla.
+Accounting firms shouldn’t think that there isn’t a cost to a merger that doesn’t happen -- or worse, one that falls apart -- lawyer and M&A expert Steven Berger told attendees at Accounting Today’s Growth & Profitability Summit.

-"Mergers are very risky," he said.
-"The downside of a merger that happens that doesn't work are some pretty high costs.
-There are fees, obviously, but there are moral and emotional costs, too."
+“Mergers are very risky,” he said.
+“The downside of a merger that happens that doesn’t work are some pretty high costs.
+There are fees, obviously, but there are moral and emotional cost, too.”

 The price of a merger that fails after being completed can include:

 - Assets you can’t use, such as real estate or hardware that was leased or purchased in anticipation of a larger firm;

 - Receivables that you can’t collect, as the partners that generated them go their own way;